2vlad/sms-dashboard/RAILWAY_DEPLOYMENT.md

 2. Click on "New Project"
 3. Select "Deploy from GitHub repo"
 4. Choose your repository from the list
-5. Railway will automatically detect your project configuration
+5. Railway will automatically detect your project configuration using the `railway.json` file and Dockerfile
 6. Click "Deploy"

 ### 3. Set up Environment Variables